Uche-anya/Python-Data-Visualization-Project/README.md

 # Python-Data-Visualization-Project
-This repository displays  Python code o for creating various data visualizations using the Matplotlib library
+This repository displays  Python code  for creating various data visualizations using the Matplotlib library